nidDrBiglr/energy-hackdays-anomaly-detection/anomaly-detection-model/README.md

 The original dataset is hosted on [Kaggle](https://archive.ics.uci.edu/ml/datasets/ElectricityLoadDiagrams20112014#).

-During the course of the Hackathon, we have created multiple other datasets (kindly provided by [Solarify](https://solarify.ch/?lang=en)) that can be found under `./data`.
+During the course of the Hackathon, we have created multiple other anonymised datasets (kindly provided by [Solarify](https://solarify.ch/?lang=en)) that can be found under `./data`.

 ## Model Selection